Claudio Abbado: Berlin Philharmonic

 Abbado first conducted the Berlin Philharmonic in December 1966.
 In the late 1980s it was suspected that he might become music director of the New York Philharmonic.
 However, after appearances as a guest conductor, in 1989, the Berlin Philharmonic elected him as its chief conductor and artistic director, in succession to Herbert von Karajan.
-During his Berlin tenure, he oversaw an increased presence of contemporary music in the orchestra's programming.
+During his Berlin tenure, Abbado oversaw an increased presence of contemporary music in the orchestra's programming, in contrast to Karajan who had focused on late Romantic works.
 In 1992, he co-founded 'Berlin Encounters', a chamber music festival.
 In 1994, he became artistic director of the Salzburg Easter Festival.
 In 1998, he announced his departure from the Berlin Philharmonic after the expiration of his contract in 2002.
-Prior to his departure, he was diagnosed with stomach cancer in 2000, which led to his cancellation of a number of engagements with the orchestra.
+Before his departure, he was diagnosed with stomach cancer in 2000, which led to his cancellation of a number of engagements with the orchestra.
 Subsequent medical treatment led to the removal of a portion of his digestive system, and he cancelled his conducting activities for 3 months in 2001.

 In 2004, Abbado returned to conduct the Berlin Philharmonic for the first time since his departure as chief conductor, for concerts of Mahler's Symphony No. 6 recorded live for commercial release.
 The resulting CD won Best Orchestral Recording and Record of the Year in Gramophone magazine's 2006 awards.
 The Orchestra Academy of the Berlin Philharmonic established the Claudio Abbado Kompositionspreis (Claudio Abbado Composition Prize) in his honour, which has since been awarded in 2006, 2010 and 2014.

 Other orchestras and post-Berlin work

 In addition to his work with long-established ensembles, Abbado founded a number of new orchestras with younger musicians at their core.
 These included the European Community Youth Orchestra (later the European Union Youth Orchestra (EUYO)), in 1978, and the Gustav Mahler Jugendorchester (GMJO; Gustav Mahler Youth Orchestra) in (1988).
 In both instances, musicians from the respective youth orchestras founded spinoff orchestras, the Chamber Orchestra of Europe (COE) and the Mahler Chamber Orchestra, respectively.
-Abbado worked with both these ensembles regularly as well, and was artistic advisor to the COE, though he did not hold a formal title with the Mahler Chamber Orchestra.
+Abbado worked with both these ensembles regularly as well and was artistic advisor to the COE, though he did not hold a formal title with the Mahler Chamber Orchestra.
 In turn, the Mahler Chamber Orchestra formed the core of the newest incarnation of the Lucerne Festival Orchestra, which Abbado and Michael Haefliger of the Lucerne Festival established in the early 2000s, and which featured musicians from various orchestras with which Abbado had long-standing artistic relationships.
 From 2004 until his death, Abbado was the musical and artistic director of the Orchestra Mozart, Bologna, Italy.
 In addition to his work with the EUYO and the GMJO, Abbado worked with the Orquesta Sinfónica Simón Bolívar of Venezuela.